 7. Boat Rides

-For no extra cost, guests can board a ferry boat in Disney Springs and be transported to select resorts (and vice versa).
-Oftentimes, it’s the simple things, like a casual boat ride, that is the most fun for families.
+Guests can board a ferry boat in Disney Springs and be transported to select resorts (and vice versa) for no extra cost.
+Simple things, like a casual boat ride, are often the most fun for families.

 8. Specialty Stores